-However, they did not reveal any signs of poverty in my presence and supported me wholeheartedly so that I could throw myself into studying.
+However, they did not reveal any signs of poverty in my presence and supported me wholeheartedly while I attended school.
 They provided me with a separate room furnished with a kerosene lamp and fine floor mats.
 They were kind to my friends who used to visit me at all times.